KnugiHK/CSharp-to-Programming/README.md

 # CSharp-to-Programming
 Learn Programming through C Sharp<br/>
-C# is an easy to learn programming language since Microsoft provide a huge library called .Net Framework.<br/>
+C# is an easy-to-learn programming language since Microsoft provide a huge library called .Net Framework.<br/>
 We provide you tutorial in Cantonese and source code with comments in English.
 ##### Learn through Practice.
 That's how we work!